MarcnKov/FSO_simulation_v2/README.md

 # FSO_simulation_v2
 Simple FSO propagation library.
+Propgates a gaussian beam through the turbulent atmoshpere.
 Can be used to estimate link budget losses due to the atmospheric turbulence for laser propagation.

 **USAGE**